Chamindulk70/Chamindulk70/README.md

 ## Hi there 👋

+🔭 I'm Chamindu.
+🌱 A Computer Science undergraduate at the University of Ruhuna.

+⚡ Passionate about exploring the latest advancements in technology and always curious about how tech is shaping the future and eager to learn, experiment, and innovate.

 <!--
 **Chamindulk70/Chamindulk70** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.